valeriangalliat/virtualis-client/api.md

       <td>string boolean</td>
       <td>
-        probably whether the client is Microsoft Internet Explorer, you can set it to `true` if you want to troll their browser statistics
+        probably whether the client is Microsoft Internet Explorer, you can set it to <code>true</code> if you want to troll their browser statistics
       </td>
       <td></td>
     </tr>